Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Overview of discrete conformal surface geometry

 Under the conditions \eqref{Eq:gauss-bonnet} and \eqref{Eq:admissible}, the Ricci energy attains its global minimum when $\nabla E(\mathbf{u})=0$, which means $K_i(\mathbf{u})=\bar{K}_i$ for all $i\in \mathcal{V}$.

-While the Ricci flow provides a powerful method for mesh deformation backed with a theoretical guarantee, the condition \eqref{Eq:admissible} is difficult to check in practice because the number of proper subsets $I\subset \mathcal{V}$ is exponential with respect to the number of vertices.
-In addition, while the gradient of the Ricci energy has a simple closed-form expression \eqref{Eq:gradient}, its value itself is defined by an integral \eqref{Eq:ricci} and has no analytic closed-form expression.
+While the Ricci flow provides a powerful method for mesh deformation backed with a theoretical guarantee, there are some difficulties when one tries to apply it for practical problems.
+While the gradient of the Ricci energy has a simple closed-form expression \eqref{Eq:gradient}, its value itself is defined by an integral \eqref{Eq:ricci}.
 This hinders the use of most of modern optimisation techniques such as trust region which require the evaluation of the target function value.
-Our idea is to modify the Ricci energy so that it admits a closed, least-squres form, which allows us to use well-established solvers and to incorporate various constraints such as boundary positions and convexity.
+Our idea is to modify the Ricci energy so that it admits a closed, least-squares form, which allows us to use well-established solvers and to incorporate various constraints such as boundary positions and convexity.
 We propose the modified Ricci energy defined by

 where $\mathcal{V}_K\subset \mathcal{V}$ is a subset of vertices on which we would like to specify their Gaussian curvatures (typically, the set of interior vertices is chosen).
-When $\{\bar{K}_i\}$ satisfy \eqref{Eq:gauss-bonnet} and \eqref{Eq:admissible}, the function $\hat{E}(\mathbf{u})$ attains the same global minimum as the Ricci energy \eqref{Eq:ricci}, although we cannot assert that there are no other local minima.
-The gradient of \eqref{Eq:modifiedEnergy} is easily computed using the formula for $\dfrac{\partial K_i}{\partial u_j}$ given, e.g., in \cite{Jin2008}.
+The above mentioned properties of the Ricci energy guarantee that there exists a unique $\mathbf{u}$ which realises the global minimum $\hat{E}(\mathbf{u})=0$ when $\mathcal{V}_K=\mathcal{V}$ and $\{\bar{K}_i\}$ satisfy \eqref{Eq:gauss-bonnet} and \eqref{Eq:admissible}.
+We cannot, however, assert that there are no other local minima.
+The gradient of \eqref{Eq:modifiedEnergy} is easily computed as